The following comprehensive list of study skills for elementary students will help your learners soar academically.

-I always said that to students when they worked on class assignments.
+I always said that to students as they worked on class assignments.

-Once, after saying this phrase for the 3rd time to a student (who had obviously not looked over his work), I motioned him to sit next to me at the kidney table so that I could see him review his work.
+Once, after saying this phrase for the 3rd time to a student (who had obviously not looked over his work), I motioned him to sit next to me so that I could see exactly how he reviews his work.

-I had just assumed that he knew what I meant when I said, check over your work.
+Unfortunately, I had assumed that he knew what I meant when I said, “Check over your work.”

 Skimming is looking over a text quickly to get the gist of what it’s all about.